FEATURED EXAMPLES

 Films like Girl Model and Primark – on the rack encourage empathy by:

-Find a character -> spend some time -> showing suffering kids
+Find a character -> spend some time -> include suffering kids

 while Primark – on the rack shows children working on garments (BBC Trust in Adley et al., 2025, np).